microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/plannerchecklistitems.md

 ---
 title: "plannerChecklistItems resource type"
-description: "The **plannerChecklistItemCollection** resource represents the collection of checklist items on a task.
+description: "Represents the collection of checklist items on a task.
 It's an Open Type.
 It's part of the task details object.
 The value in the property-value pair is the checklistItem object." ms.localizationpriority: medium
 author: "TarkanSevilmis"
 ms.subservice: "planner"